ashhwiithac22/Deep-Learning-Experiments/README.md

 Laplacian of Gaussian (LoG) is more effective than Laplacian alone due to reduced noise sensitivity and better edge continuity.

 ---

+# Experiment 9 – Multi-Layer Neural Network (MLNN) From Scratch 🧠📉

+A Python-based experiment that implements a Multi-Layer Neural Network (MLNN) from scratch without using any inbuilt machine learning or deep learning libraries.
+The experiment demonstrates forward propagation, backpropagation, loss calculation, weight updates, and decision boundary visualization using a simple binary classification problem (XOR dataset).

+## Objective

+- To understand the working of a Multi-Layer Neural Network
+- To implement forward propagation manually
+- To implement backward propagation manually
+- To study the effect of epochs on loss reduction
+- To visualize the decision boundary / clustering diagram
+- To analyze how a neural network learns a non-linear problem (XOR)

+## Network Architecture

+- Input Layer: 2 neurons (X₁, X₂)
+- Hidden Layer: 2 neurons
+- Activation Function: ReLU
+- Output Layer: 1 neuron
+- Activation Function: Sigmoid

+## Dataset

+- XOR Dataset

+Input:
+- (0, 0) → 0
+- (0, 1) → 1
+- (1, 0) → 1
+- (1, 1) → 0

+## Hyperparameters
+- Learning Rate: 0.1
+- Epochs: 1000
+- Activation Functions:
+  - ReLU (Hidden Layer)
+  - Sigmoid (Output Layer

+## Observations

+- Loss decreases gradually as epochs increase
+- The network successfully learns a non-linear decision boundary
+- ReLU helps the network learn complex patterns
+- Sigmoid produces probability-based output suitable for binary classification